Automating-GIS-processes/Lesson-2-Geo-DataFrames/Lesson/pandas-geopandas.md

 These materials are partly based on [Pandas introductory tutorial](http://pandas.pydata.org/pandas-docs/version/0.15.2/10min.html#min) and Geopandas documentation.

-## What are Pandas or Geopandas -modules?
+## What are Pandas and Geopandas -modules?

 [**Pandas**](http://pandas.pydata.org) is a modern, powerful and feature rich library that is designed for doing data analysis in Python.
 It is a mature data analytics framework that is widely used among different fields